OCTACHRON Manual

 Here you can easily set the mutation chance and range for each parameter.

-Also use the edit dialogue to reset your basic step modulations, to change CC addresses and names and to activate or deactivate your CC Modulations with the toggle switch in the top right.
+Also use the edit dialogue to reset your basic step modulations, to change CC addresses and names and to activate or deactivate your CC Modulations with the toggle in the top right.

 Song Mode